 - Breach of contract

-To find out more about what makes up a legally binding contract.
+Find out more about what makes up a legally binding contract.

-For instance, if your rental contract states that no pets are to live at the property but you get one whilst living there, you would have breached the contract.
+For instance, if your rental contract states that no pets are allowed to live at the property but you get one whilst living there, you would have breached the contract.
 Therefore, it’s worth knowing the consequences of breaking a lease agreement before you infringe them.

 Eviction is the most severe penalty a tenant can face for breaching their rental agreement with the landlord.
 Landlords have the right to start the formal eviction process at any time throughout the tenancy if a breach of the contract has been found.
 Therefore, it’s imperative that tenants learn what can void their tenancy agreement in order to protect themselves.

 Depending on what level the breach of contract was or what the direct consequences of the action taken by the tenant to break the contract are, the action the landlord can take will vary.
 In some renters agreements the landlord may stipulate that they will pay a fine should any breach occur by the tenant.
-However, if the landlord tries to implement a fine without this written into the contract then the tenant will be able to protest it.
+However, if the landlord tries to implement a fine without this being clearly written into the contract, then the tenant will be able to protest it.

 Warning letters are also used by landlords in order to provide tenants with notice that they have broken a clause in their rental agreement.
 This should be the first course of action taken by a professional landlord, as it gives the tenant time to address the situation and to avoid it escalating to the point where eviction proceedings need to be undertaken.